Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Quasi-compactness of the resolvent , first results on the spectrum of

-This, together with the compactness of the unit ball of $\cB$ in $\cB_w$ (Lemma~ \ref{lem:compact}), implies that the essential spectral radius of $\cR(z)$ on $\cB$ is bounded by $(a - \ln \tilde \lambda)^{-1}$, while its spectral radius is bounded by $a^{-1}$. \end{proof}
+By a classical result of Hennion \cite{hennion}, this, together with the compactness of the unit ball of $\cB$ in $\cB_w$ (Lemma~ \ref{lem:compact}), implies that the essential spectral radius of $\cR(z)$ on $\cB$ is bounded by $(a - \ln \tilde \lambda)^{-1}$, while its spectral radius is bounded by $a^{-1}$. \end{proof}

-As a consequence of Corollary ~\ref{CorLY}, we get our first result on the spectrum of the generator $X$ (see Corollary ~\ref{specX'} for the final result):
+As a consequence of Corollary ~\ref{CorLY}, we get our first result on the spectrum of the generator $X$ (see also Corollary ~\ref{specX'}):

 \begin{cor}[Spectrum of $X$] Under the assumptions of Corollary~\ref{CorLY}, the following holds: The spectrum of $X$ on $\cB$ is contained in the left half-plane $\Re z \le 0$, and its intersection with the half-plane $ \{ z \in \cC \mid \Re z > \ln \tilde \lambda \} $ consists of at most countably many isolated eigenvalues of finite multiplicity.
 In addition, the spectrum on the imaginary axis consists in a finite union of discrete additive subgroups of $\bR$, and if $b \in \bR$ then $X\psi =ib \psi$ for $\psi \in \cB$ implies $\psi \in L^\infty$, while $X\psi=ib\psi$ for $\psi \in L^1$ implies $\psi \in \cB$.
 Finally, $X$ has an eigenvalue of algebraic multiplicity one at $0$. \end{cor}